haberdashPI/german_track/_research/plans.md

+# Plans

+## Looking at timeline results

+Can we order the amount of correct responses by salience and target time within the three conditions?
+The prediction would be that early low salience targets are the hardest (worst performing)

 ## baseline analysis

 - show global spatial object (no other)
 - then different timing srelative to switches
 - looking at switches (far from targets)